actix/actix-web/actix-web/MIGRATION-4.0.md

 ## `#[actix_web::main]` and `#[tokio::main]`

 Actix Web now works seamlessly with the primary way of starting a multi-threaded Tokio runtime, `#[tokio::main]`.
-Therefore, it is no longer necessary to spawn a thread when you need to run something alongside Actix Web that uses of Tokio's multi-threaded mode; you can simply await the server within this context or, if preferred, use `tokio::spawn` just like any other async task.
+Therefore, it is no longer necessary to spawn a thread when you need to run something alongside Actix Web that uses Tokio's multi-threaded mode; you can simply await the server within this context or, if preferred, use `tokio::spawn` just like any other async task.

 For now, `actix` actor support (and therefore WebSocket support via `actix-web-actors`) still requires `#[actix_web::main]` so that a `System` context is created.
 Designs are being created for an alternative WebSocket interface that does not require actors that should land sometime in the v4.x cycle.